-The team pass list must be submitted NO LATER THAN FEBRUARY 1 (the sooner the better, please!).
+The VIP Survey must be submitted NO LATER THAN FEBRUARY 15 (the sooner the better, please!).
 Individuals without proper credentials or ID will be required to purchase a ticket for entrance into the Event.
 Credentials will be provided to the head coach at team check in.

-Sports Information Directors (SIDs) and radio announcers will have limited internet and printing access in the center building at Legends Way Ballfields.
-SIDs and announcers will have a tent with a table, two chairs, and power at each field.
+Sports Information Directors (SIDs) and radio announcers will have limited internet at all complexes.
+SIDs and announcers will have a table, two chairs, and power at each field.
 We encourage SIDs to bring a surge protector to allow for plugging in multiple devices.

 If wifi is necessary for your work, please bring an individual portable hotspot.

 THE Spring Games will be streamed live exclusively by FloSoftball.
 Because of this, live streaming of games by teams, parents, or fans is not permitted.
 We appreciate your support in this effort.

 Scoreboard operation is the responsibility of the HOME team.
 The Home team may assign these scoreboard responsibilities to its players, staff, SIDs, or a trusted fan.
-Any damage to the scoreboard remote will be the responsibility of the Home team.
+Any damage to the scoreboard remote or tablet will be the responsibility of the Home team.

 Be sure to join our Facebook Groups for up-to-date information on the Games: